Manikranth/Notes/Terraform/Notes.md

       resource "aws_subnet" "terraformsubnet" {
         vpc_id     = aws_vpc.terraformvcp.id    #vpc_id     = <resource>.<resource_name in the terraqform>.id
-                                               # IP addr of the VCP where the subnet reside in. as it should have to take from the VCP (Not yet created VCP from the acode about).
+                                               # IP addr of the VCP where the subnet resides.
+It should take from the VCP (Not yet created VCP from the code about).
        cidr_block = "10.0.1.0/24"

         tags = {